 As passenger car drivers, everyone should remember that semi tractor-trailers and other large commercial motor vehicles (CMVs) are not only large but also heavy machines that can present a deadly situation should the operator behind the wheel lose control of that large vehicle, especially at higher speeds such as those encountered on Maryland’s beltways and interstate roadways.
 These massive trucks are many times larger and more powerful than even the largest sport utility vehicle or pickup truck, making them a potential treat most any time.

 When empty, a typical 18-wheel tractor-trailer combination can weigh in at 10 to 15 tons; fully loaded, a commercial semi can weigh as much as 40 tons.
-The personal injury lawyers at Lebowitz & Mzhen, LLC, know that a CMV’s five- to 15-times greater weight advantage over the average passenger car means that this is not a level playing field when highway trucking accidents are concerned.
+The personal injury lawyers at Lebowitz & Mzhen Personal Injury Lawyers, know that a CMV’s five- to 15-times greater weight advantage over the average passenger car means that this is not a level playing field when highway trucking accidents are concerned.
 Being involved in such a serious roadway collision with an over-the-road semi rig can spell disaster for the occupants of any small sedan or family minivan.

 Unfortunately, Maryland’s busy interstates and crowded beltways provide the prefect combination of densely-packed passenger and commercial vehicles and fast moving traffic conditions.
 A single mistake by any of the hundreds of truckers that travel our state’s surface streets and highways can lead to a severe injury-related crash or deadly road wreck.
 One of the numerous causes of trucking-related traffic collisions is improperly loaded trailers that have been filled with cargo beyond federal and state weight limits.